Why Nevada election results are taking days

 WHAT WE KNOW

-—With an estimated roughly 80% of the votes counted, Republicans are leading their Democratic opponents by single-digit percentage points.
+—With more than 85% of the votes counted, Republicans are leading their Democratic opponents by single-digit percentage points in the Senate and governor’s races, while Democrats held a similar edge in the three pending House races.

 —A significant number of mail ballots remain to be counted.
 Election officials will count ballots received until Saturday as long as they were postmarked by Election Day.

-—Officials have said there are tens of thousands of ballots that remain to be counted in Las Vegas’ Clark County.
+—Officials have said there are tens of thousands of ballots that remain to be counted in Las Vegas’ Clark County and thousands more in Washoe County, home to Reno.

 —Democrats and Republicans are urging their supporters to be patient while officials continue to count votes.